EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 In EST-coaps and EST-oscore this is done using a GET request to /crts (with empty payload).
 The response contains a chain of certificates used to establish an Explicit Trust Anchor database for subsequent authentication of the EST server.

-CBOR encoding of X.509 certificates is specified in {{I-D.raza-ace-cbor-certificates}}.
+CBOR encoding of X.509 certificates is specified in {{I-D.mattsson-cose-cbor-cert-compress}}.
 CBOR encoding of certificate chains is specified below.
 This allows for certificates encoded using the CBOR certificate format, or as binary X.509 data wrapped as a CBOR byte string.

 CDDL: